na-na-hi/renget/archive/SchizoList.md

 >posts with an American flag on /int/ and /bant/, confederate on /pol/
 >active since 2016ish

-**Tiny White Pecker Poster**
+**Tiny White Pecker Poster, aka Doomtranny, aka dt**
 Haunts: /bant/, /r9k/, /int/, /fit/, /trash/, /qa/ (;-;), /x/, /v/, /mu/, /b/, /a/, /co/, /k/, /pol/
 >shartfag
 >very gay
 >likes Bernkastel from Umineko
->posts about BBC, /vt/umors, tiny white peckers, Total Warhammer, and tulpas
+>posts about BBC, /vt/umors, Doom, tiny white peckers, Total Warhammer, and tulpas
 >has made over 4k identifiable posts in less than 3 years, probably over 8k total
 >attentionwhore, wants to be internet famous
 >posts with an American flag on /bant/ and /int/